 Anthony is the Founder and President of Centino Systems as well as a Pluralsight Author and a Microsoft Data Platform MVP, Linux Expert, and Corporate Problem Solver.
 Anthony designs solutions, deploys the technology, and provides expertise on business system performance, architecture, and security.
 Anthony has a Bachelors and Masters in Computer Science with research publications in high performance/low latency data access algorithms and spatial database systems.

-Course Overview Hi, everyone, my name is Anthony Nocentino, and welcome to my course LFCE: Advanced Network and System Administration.
-I am the founder and principal consultant at Centino Systems where we focus on developing scalable systems for our customers.
-Are you looking to level up your career with a Linux Foundation certification?
-Or maybe just round out your knowledge of Linux systems?
+Course Overview Hi everyone, my name is Anthony Nocentino, and welcome to my course, LFCE: Advanced Network and System Administration.
+I am the founder and principal consultant at Centino Systems, where we focus on developing scalable systems for our customers.
+Are you looking to level up your career with a Linux Foundation certification or maybe just round out your knowledge of Linux systems?
 If so, keep listening.
-In this course we're going to dive deep into some of the most common network and system administration functions of a Linux administrator, and prepare you for the deep level of knowledge needed to pass the Linux Foundation Certified Engineer Exam.
-Some of the major topics that we're going to cover include managing network services, monitoring system performance, advanced package management, configuring and managing NFS ensemble.
-By the end of this course you'll know how to really drive the most value out of your Linux systems by providing more advanced network services and keeping your systems online and performing well.
+In this course, we're going to dive deep into some of the most common network and system administration functions of a Linux administrator and prepare you for the deep level of knowledge needed to pass the Linux Foundation Certified Engineer exam.
+Some of the major topics that we're going to cover include managing network services, monitoring system performance, advanced package management, configuring and managing NFS and Samba.
+By the end of this course, you'll know how to really drive the most value out of your Linux systems by providing more advanced network services and keeping your systems online and performing well.
 Before beginning this course, you should be familiar with Linux OS concepts such as processes and threads, file permissions, and creating and modifying users and groups.
 I hope you'll join me on this journey and learn advanced Linux network administration with LFCE: Advanced Network and System Administration.